heipei/nginx-sso/TECHNICAL.md

 Benefits
 --------

-Compared to other systems, nginx-sso has these benefits:

 - golang, simple deploys (one static binary, config and pubkey for services)
 - Few "moving parts" (e.g. no interconnectivity between services and IdP)
 - Works with stock nginx (no out-of-tree patches or lua modules)